 - freshly grated Parmesan or Pecorino cheese for garnish

-Heat the olive oil in a large heavy-bottomed, high-sided skillet, sauté pan, or Dutch oven over medium heat until shimmering.
+- Heat the olive oil in a large, heavy-bottomed sauté pan or Dutch oven over medium heat until shimmering.

-Add the broth and cover the pan until the liquid comes to a simmer.
-Stir in the salt.
+- Add the broth and cover the pan until the liquid comes to a simmer.